 Where will the contractors put their equipment and materials?
 In some locations construction materials may be staged along the roadway curbing areas.
 This may reduce travel to one lane.
 These staging areas will be used until work in the immediate area is complete.
 The materials will be marked for safety with cones and/or barricades.
 Traffic should use caution.
 In a few areas contractors have temporary easements to stage materials off of the roadway.

 Who will have access to my property?
 Town staff, inspectors, engineers, and contractors will have access to the public drainage easements or properties where work is planned.
 You will be notified if your property is “In The Project” prior to work.

-Who Do I call for construction questions? – general project questions can be directed to the Public Services Department (843) 849-2022
+Who do I call for construction questions?
+General project questions can be directed to the Public Services Department office at (843) 849-2022.

-Who do I call for construction issues? – the Construction Liaison will take your site-specific information and work with the project team to address your concerns.
-Please Contact the Public Services Department: (843) 849-2022
+Who do I call for construction issues?
+The Construction Liaison will take your site-specific information and work with the project team to address your concerns.
+Please contact the Public Services Department office at (843) 849-2022.

 What are the work hours for this project?
 The contractor is held to the Town’s noise ordinance for work start/ stop times - between the hours of 9:00 p.m. and 7:00 a.m. the following day.
 In some cases, special “quiet” pumps may need to operate 24/7 to remove water from the construction site so that work can be conducted in dry conditions.
 These operations will be reviewed with adjacent property owners if they become necessary.